 Wow, thank you all for making the 2023 Sakura Festival our biggest one yet!
 Although we had to postpone for one day due to the weather, we had a lovely - if breezy - Spring day for the event.
 The cherry blossoms cooperated brilliantly, with all of the trees up by the garden in almost full bloom.

 We would like to thank Deputy Consul General MORI Kazuya for visiting us all the way from the Japanese Consulate in New York!
 He set the tone for our day by opening with remarks about the community-building power of events like these.

 We'd also like to give a heartfelt thank you to Iroha Taiko from the Shumei Center in Lyons Station, PA.
 Their incredible drum performances were a crowd favorite once again this year.

-As Mayor Donchez points out, although we can't gather for a group celebration this year, the blossoms are open for business this week and can safely be enjoyed in the outdoors!
-The trees are best enjoyed with a homemade picnic lunch, or takeout from one of our local Japanese restaurants, such as The Other Fish, 24 East, Rakkii Ramen, Kumo Sushi, Randevoo, or Steak and Steel Hibachi!
+Even if you can't attend our event this year, the blossoms will be open for business for several days and can safely be enjoyed in the outdoors!
+The trees are best enjoyed with a homemade picnic lunch, or takeout from one of our local Japanese (or Japanese-adjacent) restaurants, such as The Other Fish, 24 East, Rakkii Ramen, Kumo Sushi, Randevoo, or Steak and Steel Hibachi!

 The festival takes place around the time our sakura (cherry blossom) trees surrounding city hall are in bloom, which historically occurs in early to mid April.
 Instead of having a set date, we try to schedule the festival to coincide with the opening of the blossoms, which varies year to year with the weather.
 At our festival, you can: